aflyingcougar/homelab/infra/README.md

 $ packer build .
 ```
 ## Provision the VMs from template
-After the template is successfully created, change directories to the `infra` direcotry, initialize the Terraform workspace, and apply the configuration.
+After the template is successfully created, change directories to the `infra` directory, initialize the Terraform workspace, and apply the configuration.
 ```sh
 $ cd ..
 $ terraform init